djaus2/AthsVideoRecording/README.md

 ```

 > **Nb:** CommunityToolkit.Maui.Camera is in the library but needs a reference in
-the App as it uses the Toolkit Peview.
+the App as it uses the Toolkit Preview.

 #### Basic Setup